 Enter a trade when the prices break above or below the upper or lower trendline of the flag.

 A stop-loss is set just outside the flag on the opposite side of the breakout.
-For the stock market, "just outside" is $0.01 or $0.02, in the forex market, one or two pips, in the futures market, one tick.
-Note that if the parallel lines of the flag are sloping then the breakout point (entry) will change over time (because the lines slope over time).
+For the stock market traders, this will mean one penny ($0.01) or more, in the forex market, one or more pips, in the futures market, one or more ticks.
+Note that if the parallel lines of the flag are sloping, then the breakout point (entry) will change over time because the lines slope over time.

-If forex trading, only trades these patterns during the volatile times of day, such as Best Time to Day Trade the EUR/USD.
+If you are doing forex trading, only trade these patterns during the volatile times of day, which are the best times to day trade the EUR/USD.
 If you day trade stocks or stock futures, then stick to trading during the most active times for the stock market.

-The main problem with trading flags is false breakouts (trading false breakout is a strategy itself).
-This is when an entry is signaled based on a supposed breakout, but the price quickly moves in the opposite direction, resulting in a loss.
+The main problem with trading flags is a false breakout.
+However, trading these false breakouts is a strategy itself.
+This strategy is when an entry is signaled based on a supposed breakout.
+But the price quickly moves in the opposite direction, resulting in a loss.
 When this occurs, consider cutting losses quickly, and not waiting for the stop loss to get hit.
-This keeps the loss small and gives you time to prepare for trading another breakout.
+This method will help to keep the loss small and gives you time to prepare for trading another breakout.
 If need be, you can always get back into the trade.